Home Aviation Jet Card vs Charter vs Fractional

 Total control.
 Total responsibility.
 For very high usage only.

-Outright purchase of an aircraft.
-Every aspect of operation — crew, maintenance, hangar, insurance, scheduling — is your responsibility or that of your management company.
-The economics make sense above approximately 200 flight hours annually, at which point the occupied cost per hour drops below every other model.
-Below that threshold, you are paying for an asset that sits on the ground more than it flies.
+Outright purchase of an aircraft, with every operational aspect your responsibility or that of your management company.
+The economics make sense above approximately 200 flight hours annually.
 This article focuses on the three models relevant to most serious private aviation users; full ownership is a separate decision entirely.

 Flight hours per year is the most reliable single variable for narrowing the decision.
 It is not the only variable — scheduling flexibility, route patterns, and whether you want an asset on your balance sheet all matter — but it is the right starting point.